Loki-Astari/geeky-nextjs/content/posts/NisseV3.md

 ### What is the next step

 We have a Web Server that can connect over SSL.
-But the server only handles request serially.
-So the next article looks at how to add some basic parallelism to support multiple simultaneous connections.
+However, the server only handles requests serially.
+The following article will look at how to add some basic parallelism to support multiple simultaneous connections.